Distribution Control of Stochastic Oscillators via Periodic Feedforward and Population-Level Feedback: Population-Level Feedback Control Design and Convergence Analysis

-The previous section has investigated the design of a feedforward control $ u_\FF $, under which the periodic stationary distribution of oscillators $ \rho_{\modi} $ is close to the target $ \rho_f $ and their closeness is guaranteed.
-However, the convergence of $ \rho_{\modi} $ to its periodic stationary distribution will be slow under the periodic feedforward input $ u_\FF $ alone. \hi{In this section, we propose a design method of a feedback controller that speeds up the convergence of the distribution of oscillators to the periodic stationary distribution of $ \rho_{\modi} $.}
+The previous section has investigated the design of a feedforward control $ u_\FF $ under which the periodic stationary distribution of oscillators $ \rho_{\modi} $ is close to the target $ \rho_f $ and their closeness is guaranteed. \revv{Under the periodic feedforward input $u_{\rm FF}$ alone, the convergence of $\rho$ to the periodic stationary distribution $\rho_{\rm FF}$ is guaranteed to be exponential, as will be shown in Theorem~\ref{thm:proposed}.
+Nevertheless, depending on the applications, faster convergence may be required.
+In this section, we propose a feedback controller as an additional mechanism to improve the transient response.}

 \hi{In the control design}, the key idea is to compute the periodic stationary distribution offline in advance and use it as a surrogate target in designing the feedback controller instead of $ \rho_f $; see~Fig.~\ref{fig:converge}.
 Here, we emphasize that $ \rho_\modi $ no longer represents the actual distribution of oscillators. \hi{In our approach, we construct a control law based on the KL divergence as a Lyapunov functional and then demonstrate its convergence properties.
 The KL divergence is known to be useful for the convergence analysis of Fokker--Planck equations to their stationary distributions~\cite{Risken}.
 It is noted that in \cite{Kuritz,Monga2018}, a control law is designed by using the $ L^2 $~distance instead.}